 A growing pool of research suggests that people with fibromyalgia (FMS) may have low levels of serotonin.
 Experts are split, however, as to whether serotonin levels are high or low in people with chronic fatigue syndrome (CFS or ME/CFS).
 Some studies show that the problem in ME/CFS may lie in low serotonin-receptor activity, which could mean that the brain isn't using serotonin properly, even if plenty is available.
+A newer study suggests a possible autoimmune reaction to serotonin.

 No neurotransmitter acts alone.
 They all work together in a complex web of activity that scientists are really just beginning to understand.
 Still, experts have been able to associate different neurotransmitter imbalances with certain conditions and symptoms and find some ways to help boost or decrease activity.